How Much Does General Liability Insurance Cost?

 What Small Businesses Pay for $1M / $2M General Liability Insurance

-So what does $2 million in aggregate coverage cost a small business?
-More than half of insureon customers (56.4 percent) pay between $400 and $600 per year.
-Another 23.5 percent pay between $200 and $400, meaning that 80 percent of our customers pay $600 or less per year for coverage.
+As you can see, for a policy with $1M / $2M limits, 53 percent of Insureon customers pay between $400 and $600 per year.
+Another 22 percent pay between $200 and $400.
+In other words, 75 percent of our customers pay $600 or less per year for this coverage.

-Dig Deeper into Insurance Costs
+Dig Deeper into Business Insurance Costs

 Insurance costs vary greatly based on the type of insurance a business buys.
 Learn more about how much each of these insurance policies costs for small businesses.